 - Ensure every member of staff knows that they have an individual responsibility for referring child protection concerns using the proper channels and within the timescales set out in the guidance used; that the book containing London Child Protection Procedures is located in the Office. - Differentiate between safeguarding children who have suffered or are likely to suffer significant harm and those who need additional support from one or more agencies.
-The former will be reported to Children's Social Care immediately; the latter will lead to inter-agency assessment using local processes, including use of the "Common Assessment Framework" (CAF) and "Team around the Child" (TAC) approaches.
+The former will be reported to Children's Social Care immediately; the latter will lead to inter-agency assessment using local processes, including use of the "Common Assessment Framework" (CAF) and "Team around the Child" (TAC) approaches. - Provide training for all staff (including those who are directly involved with the pupils) from the point of their induction, and updated every three years at a minimum, so that they are familiar with: - The school's Safeguarding Policy including Children who go missing from education - The staff code of conduct as outlined in the Teacher and Staff Handbook; - The Mental Health Policy - The identity of the Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead - Part 1 and Annex B of Keeping Children Safe in Education September 2025 and subsequent updates - Staff Inductions take place before working with children in regulated activity - Ensure that all staff recognises their personal responsibility, the safeguarding procedures, the need to be vigilant in identifying cases of abuse, how to support and to respond to a child who tells of abuse; - Ensure that all staff recognises their duty and feel able to raise concerns and discuss matters both within, and where it is appropriate, outside of the workplace (including online) about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner. - Staff members are required to leave their mobile telephones and Smartwatches, cameras and other electronic devices with imaging and sharing capabilities in the office before working with children unless authorized by the Head

-- Provide training for all staff (including those who are directly involved with the pupils) from the point of their induction, and updated every three years at a minimum, so that they are familiar with: - The school's Safeguarding Policy including Children who go missing from education - The staff code of conduct as outlined in the Teacher and Staff Handbook; - The Mental Health Policy - The identity of the Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead - Part 1 and Annex B of Keeping Children Safe in Education September 2024 and subsequent updates - Staff Inductions take place before working with children in regulated activity - Ensure that all staff recognises their personal responsibility, the safeguarding procedures, the need to be vigilant in identifying cases of abuse, how to support and to respond to a child who tells of abuse; - Ensure that all staff recognises their duty and feel able to raise concerns and discuss matters both within, and where it is appropriate, outside of the workplace (including online) about poor or unsafe practice in regard to children and that such concerns are addressed sensitively and effectively in a timely manner. - Staff members are required to leave their mobile telephones in the office before working with children - Staff members are only permitted to use school cameras to take photographs and videos of the children - Guidance is also given to parents about use of cameras on school trips
+- Staff members are only permitted to use school cameras to take photographs and videos of the children - Guidance is also given to parents about use of cameras on school trips